 With gentle, firm strokes, spread the cream over any bright red areas you find.

-Getting diaper rash cream in your baby’s vulva could cause a yeast infection, UTI, or other genital discomfort and problems.
+Getting diaper rash cream in your baby’s inner labia could cause a yeast infection, UTI or other genital discomfort and problems.

 Be sure to cover her bum cheeks as well.
 It’s okay to apply the cream in between the bum cheeks and around the anus, as long as you don’t get any inside and you’re gentle with your application.